erickl/harmonyhill-app/README.md

 - export data: firebase emulators:export ./emulator-data

 - How to start debugging firebase functions
     - node --inspect=9229 ./node_modules/.bin/firebase emulators:start --import=./emulator-data
+        - lately, that didn't work so well.
+An alternative is this: firebase emulators:start --inspect-functions --import=./emulator-data

 How to trigger scheduled functions
 - firebase functions:shell, then hourlyJob()